Left Behind (novel): Major themes

-Christian tribulation theory is played out in a context around the theme of the "Rapture", based on the First Epistle to the Thessalonians.
-Amongst those who believe there will be a Rapture, there are three main theories on the timing of this event: Pre-Tribulation, Mid-Tribulation, and Post-Tribulation.
-This book takes the Pre-Tribulation Rapture position.
-The story is built around such End times themes as the Second Coming, the Antichrist, the Tribulation, and the expected coming Millennium of Messiah.
+Christian tribulation theory is played out in a context around the theme of the Rapture, based on the First Epistle to the Thessalonians.
+Amongst those who believe there will be a Rapture, there are three main theories on the timing of this event: pre-tribulation, midtribulation, and posttribulation.
+This book takes the pre-tribulation rapture position.
+The story is built around such end times themes as the Second Coming, the Antichrist, the Tribulation, and the expected coming Millennium of Messiah.

 Reception

 This novel has received a wide range of reactions.
 The American Evangelical Christian community, in general, has approved of the idea of representing in a worldly language the end-times theology.
 Jerry Falwell said: "In terms of its impact on Christianity, it's probably greater than that of any other book in modern times, outside the Bible."
 Nonreligious reviewers and reviewers with differing religious viewpoints have typically given it unfavorable reviews.

 The New York Times stated in an article, "The formula combines Tom Clancy-like suspense with touches of romance, high-tech flash and Biblical references."
 The Chicago Tribune called it "...an exciting, stay-up-late-into-the-night, page turner story."
 Publishers Weekly called Left Behind "...the most successful Christian Fiction series ever."
-A review in the Washington Post called the novels a "stodgily written blend of B-movie science fantasy and horror."
-A review from the Biblical Discernment Ministries claims that "The fictionalizing of Scripture is an egregious offense in and of itself, but the theology presented in the books is intolerable."
+A review in The Washington Post called the novels a "stodgily written blend of B-movie science fantasy and horror."